Full-stack developers are full of future career opportunities. Let’s see why that seems to be the case, and how you can become one.

 We don’t know what the future will look like.
 No one knows.
 But it definitely looks digital, and not just for us.
 See supporting opinions here, here and here.

 Of course, we could just as well just get blown up in the air in a huge nuclear explosion tomorrow, or fall victims to an even trickier virus next year.
 Or to an alien civilisation casually deciding to destroy our planet on a sunny Thursday (in which case you’ll just need a towel as a survival kit on you, as we all know).

 But we humans like to believe that we actually do have a future – a hopefully bright and exciting one -, and can prepare for it.

 The question is: how to prepare for an unpredictable, but most probably digital future?

-The two skills are: coding and empathy.
+The two skills you’ll need are coding and empathy.

 There is a huge tech talent gap in the world already, and experts say it will only grow in the next ten years.
 Most low-skill jobs will be taken over by automation and brand new, high-skill tech-related specialist jobs will be created.
 Prepare for a long, gradual change.
 Take your first step getting a solid education in tech today, and you might be more ready to reinvent yourself in one of those sci-fi jobs in the later future.

 And empathy, because of all the uncertainty.

 Empathy is “the action of understanding, being aware of and being sensitive to the feelings of others”.
 It helps with identifying problems and coming up with solutions to them – even to future problems later, that we cannot yet imagine.
 You can teach a lot of things to robots, but it would be most difficult to teach human-like empathy.